A note on the cone conjecture for K3 surfaces in positive characteristic: Some results on specializations of automorphisms and Nef cones

 It follows from cohomology and base change that $(\pi_L)_\ast\ms L$ is a locally free $R_L$-module whose sections functorially compute $\H^0(\ms L)$.
 In particular, there is a section $s:\ms O_{X_L}\to\ms L$ lifting the section with vanishing locus $C_k$.
 The vanishing locus of $s$ gives the desired closed subscheme $C\subset X_L$. \end{proof}

-\begin{cor} In the situation of Theorem \ref{specialize automorphisms} the specialization map induces an isomorphism of nef cones $\Nef(X_{\widebar K})\to\Nef(X_k)$ respecting the ample cones. \end{cor} \begin{proof} By Lemma \ref{curves deform} the specialization map preserves the effective cones.
+\begin{cor} If $X\to\Spec R$ is a relative K3 surface such that specialization map $\sp$ is an isomorphism then $\sp$ induces an isomorphism of nef cones $\Nef(X_{\widebar K})\to\Nef(X_k)$ respecting the ample cones. \end{cor} \begin{proof} First observe that the specialization map preserves the effective cones.
+Indeed, by assumption the cones lie in canonically isomorphic spaces.
+Specialization inserts one cone into the other.
+By Lemma \ref{curves deform}, this inclusion is surjective.
 But the nef cone is determined by intersecting with elements of the effective cone, giving the result.
 Since this is an isomorphism that respects the inner product and the ample cone is the interior of the nef cone, this isomorphism respects the ample cones. \end{proof}